African-American beauty: History

-White Europeans considered Africans as grotesque, inferior and suited for slavery.
-English settlers deemed African hair as unattractive and inferior.
+White Europeans historically considered Africans to be 'grotesque' and 'inferior', and would traffic them for slavery.
+English settlers deemed coiled African hair as unattractive and a mark of their inferiority.

 Racialized perspectives on beauty which led to lighter skin tones being considered desirable characteristics by different groups including African Americans can be traced back to slavery.
 The view of lighter skin tones as the ideal beauty standard are linked to colorism, which affects African Americans perceptions of themselves, with African women being disproportionately affected.